roocs/rook/docs/source/dataset_processing_flow.rst

 * construction of operation sources;
 * WPS response and exception adaptation.

 The execution side should be boring on purpose.
-Given a plan, it should either collect original-file URLs or prepare operation inputs and call the supplied runner.
+Given a decision, it should either collect original-file URLs or prepare operation inputs and call the supplied runner.
 It should not repeat catalog decisions.

 The type vocabulary is intentionally small: